 End of Chapter 1 - Back to Table of Contents

-In American academia, a syllabus was at first just a list of topics or subjects addressed in a course or exam.
-Since the advent of mass education and particularly after the adoption of reproduction technology (mimeograph and photocopy), new elements were added: at first just the reading list and class schedule, and then everything from grading rubrics to elaborate behavior policies.
+In American academia, a syllabus was originally just a list of topics addressed in a course or exam.
+Since the advent of mass education, and particularly after the adoption of reproduction technology (mimeograph and photocopy), new elements were added.
+At first just the reading list and class schedule, and then everything from grading rubrics to elaborate behavior policies.

 By the 1990s a new academic genre was born, laden with official policies and classroom rules that in some cases attempted to acculturate students to behavioral expectations right down to covering mouths when yawning (see: http://chronicle.com/article/The-Syllabus-Becomes-a/17723/ The Syllabus becomes a Repository of Legalese By Paula Wasley (PDF) http://www46.homepage.villanova.edu/john.immerwahr/TP101/Prep/RulesEngage.pdf)